zhutoutoutousan/A-study-note-as-a-beginner/self/whoaii.md

     - 学术人/科学家
       - 2022/3
         - *The world is but a giant experimenting field*
-        - *Leave the generation with my test data for more insight towards the working principle of this world*
+        - *Leave the generation with test data for more insight towards the working principle of this world*

 - What I've seen over the last few months
   - Due to the five concurrent running people, you can't perform each one to the maximum capacity.